Resources & Insights

 Practice a life of grace inside and outside the walls of your church.
 Seize this opportunity to model grace for our divided society and for my generation.
 Embracing grace will distinguish your church as a nurturing intergenerational community of faith.

-This acronym is a helpful definition of the traits of thriving congregations.
+This concept I developed is a helpful definition of the traits of thriving congregations.